 Start the fire and keep the pilot light on for a few minutes.
 If everything is working normally, the fire should start up when you switch the pilot light on.
 A healthy pilot light should range from sky blue to dark blue and should be aimed at the thermocouple.
-This site goes into more detail on the pilot light if you are interested in how it works.

 If the pilot light stayed on through the above process but the fire wouldn’t start, then the problem is with the thermocouple or the thermopile.
 If the pilot light wouldn’t stay on, then the problem is with the pilot light.

 - You will need to check the output of the thermopile using a multimeter.
 Start by running the pilot light for more than two minutes, then turn the fireplace off so you can get to the thermopile.